Connor MacLeod: Character concept

 The character of Connor MacLeod and his role as an immortal swordsman was the creation of scriptwriter Gregory Widen.
 Widen was studying film at University of California, Los Angeles (UCLA) and working on a class writing project.
 Widen was inspired by a vacation to Scotland and England, as well as the 1977 Ridley Scott film The Duellists.
-According to Widen, "the idea of the story was basically a combination of a riff on The Duellists - guy wants to finish a duel over years – and a visit I made both to Scotland and the Tower of London armour display, where I thought, 'What if you owned all this?
-What if you’d worn it all through history, and were giving someone a tour of your life through it?'
+According to Widen, "the idea of the story was basically a combination of a riff on The Duellists — guy wants to finish a duel over years — and a visit I made both to Scotland and the Tower of London armor display, where I thought, 'What if you owned all this?
+What if you'd worn it all through history, and were giving someone a tour of your life through it?'
 That scene is basically in the movie."
 According to William Panzer, producer of Highlander: The Series: "And that's where everything fell into place — the idea that there are Immortals and they were in conflict with each other, leading secret lives that the rest of us are unaware of."

 Widen decided to make the immortal protagonist MacLeod relatable by depicting him as someone who experiences emotional loss and loneliness due to his power, falling in love with people and forging friendships but knowing he will eventually outlast and lose them all.
 He was also an underdog in the story, one who wasn't as old, experienced, powerful, or physically intimidating as the enemy he would have to face in the story's climax.
 Widen's instructor advised him to send in the class project script to an agent.
 It became the first draft of what would eventually be the screenplay for the 1986 film Highlander.
 In a 2006 interview with The Action Elite, Gregory Widen remarked: "I’ve always been amazed that a project I wrote as a UCLA student has had this kind of life.
 I think its appeal is the uniqueness of how the story was told and the fact it had a heart and a point of view about immortality."

-As the film readied for production, Kurt Russell was desired for the role but a deal could not be reached.
+As the film readied for production, Kurt Russell was cast as Connor Macleod beating Michael Douglas, Ed Harris, Sam Shepard, David Keith, Kevin Costner, Scott Glenn, Sting (who was also considered to provide the soundtrack for the movie), Mickey Rourke, Peter Weller, Mel Gibson and William Hurt; however, Russell dropped out of the film at the insistence of Goldie Hawn.
 Russell Mulcahy, director of Highlander, became interested in actor Christopher Lambert after seeing a photograph of the 28-year-old actor in his portrayal of Tarzan in Greystoke: The Legend of Tarzan, Lord of the Apes.
 At the Neuchâtel International Fantastic Film Festival in 2015, Mulcahy said he saw the photo in a magazine and showed the production staff: "I said, 'Who's this?'
 They had no idea.
 He couldn't speak English.
 But he had the perfect look.
 And he learned English very fast."